-Projects are in emerging market countries.
-Occasionally we may have one in the US as an exception, typically at our partner organization’s US headquarters for a week at the start or end of their internship.
+Projects are located in emerging market countries.
+Occasionally students may visit our partner organization’s US headquarters for a week at the start or end of their internship.
 The actual locations vary from year to year.

 The internships are for a minimum of 12 consecutive weeks.
 Internships usually start mid-May and end mid-August.
 Depending on the organization, some may require a two- to seven-day orientation and/or work period at the US headquarters before going to the overseas location.
 If the organization requests over 12-weeks, that would be negotiated between the student and the organization.

 We don’t typically sponsor a team, as we do not typically sponsor more than one student at the same partner organization unless the organization sponsors the second student’s fellowship.
-Please contact us as soon as possible if you are in this situation.
+Contact us as soon as possible if you are in this situation.

 An internship in one’s home country (or second home country) is strongly discouraged.
 It does not meet the definition of an “international experience” for the particular student.
 However, if you feel you have a compelling project proposal in your home country, please contact us in advance.
 We will review on a case-by-case basis.
 Note that WDI-initiated internships do not have this restriction.

-Students applying for a student-initiated internship are expected to submit a budget as part of their project proposal.
+Students applying for a student-initiated internship fellowship funding are expected to submit a budget as part of their project proposal.
 Living expenses for three months and international airfare will be covered.
 We do not cover project expenses as these should be covered by the host organization.

 Students selected for WDI-initiated internships will receive a fellowship of up to $10,000 for the 12-week internship and airfare reimbursement up to $1500.